|

 specialties)

-* Country Music (except Buck Owens)
+* Country Music (the "older" stuff, but still except Buck Owens)

 * Playing Poker